 How to File For Divorce in California

 The first step to file for Divorce Litigation is processing the summons and petition.
-The petitioner will file the legal documents, most preferably under the advisement of a legal representative.
+The petitioner will file the legal documents, most preferably under the advisement of a family law divorce attorney.
 The documents will then be submitted to the court to open the case officially.

 There are necessary fees for filing the summons and petition.
 However, California also provides an option to waive the fees for filing.
 You can ask the court clerk on how to file for the waiver request.